mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 1. Download the [ny-yellow-taxi-location-info.csv](https://raw.githubusercontent.com/microsoft/fabric-samples/main/docs-samples/real-time-analytics/ny-yellow-taxi-location-info.csv "ny-yellow-taxi-location-info.csv") file.
 The data in this file will be used as a dimension table to indicate the different areas of New York where taxis operate.

-2. Return to your KQL database and click on the Get Data button.
+2. Return to your KQL database and click on the Get data button.

 ![Eventstream destination change data type](images/kql_database_get_data_button.png)